 Great Expectations is known for 17 Classroom Practices that can and should be identified in 2 domains - Climate AND Academic Excellence:

-1. The teacher models desired behaviors and attitudes such as those set forth in the Life Principles and the Eight Expectations for Living.
+1. Educators and learners model desired behaviors and attitudes such as those set forth in the Life Principles and the Eight Expectations for Living.

-2. Students and teachers speak in complete sentences and address one another by name, demonstrating mutual respect and common courtesy.
+2. Educators and learners speak in complete sentences and address one another by name, demonstrating mutual respect and common courtesy.

-4. Lessons are integrated, related to the real world, reviewed consistently, and connected to subsequent curricula.
+4. Learning experiences are integrated, related to the real world, reviewed consistently, and connected to subsequent curricula.

 5. Critical thinking skills are taught.

-8. Enriched vocabulary is evident and is drawn directly from challenging writings and/or wisdom literature.
-Sources should include classic literature, myths, fables, poetry, proverbs, quotes, and other genres.
+8. Enriched vocabulary is evident and is drawn directly from challenging writings, informational text, and/or wisdom literature.

 9. The Magic Triad, a positive and caring environment, and discipline with dignity and logic are evident.

-10. Every student's work is displayed in some form.
-Teachers provide positive commentary through oral and/or written feedback.
+10. Learners’ work is displayed in some form.
+Positive and timely feedback is provided through oral and/or written commentary.

 11. Word identification skills are used as a foundation for expanding the use of the English language.

-12. Students assume responsibility for their own behavior.
+12. Learners assume responsibility for their own behavior.
 Their choices determine consequences.

 13. A school, class, or personal creed is recited or reflected upon daily to reaffirm commitment to excellence.

-14. All students experience success.
-The teacher guarantees it by comparing students to their own past performance, not the performance of others.
-Students are showcased, and past failures are disregarded.
+14. All learners experience success.
+The educator guarantees it by comparing learners to their own past performance, not the performance of others.
+Learners are showcased, and past failures are disregarded.

-15. The teacher teaches on his/her feet, engages students personally, holds high expectations of students, and does not limit them to grade level or perceived ability.
+15. Educators teach on their feet, thus utilizing proximity.
+They engage learners personally, hold high expectations of learners, and should not limit learners to grade level or perceived ability.

-17. Teachers and students celebrate the successes of others.
+17. Educators and learners celebrate the successes of others.